Navigation auf uzh.ch

 What is your scientific background, and what’s your recent research about?

 As a physician by training, I have channeled my fascination for developmental biology and genetics towards trying to understand the pathomechanisms underlying hereditary (neuro-)developmental disorders.
 A special focus of interest in my lab are primary cilia, quasi ubiquitous cellular organelles acting as cellular antennae that sense signals from the environment and transduce them to the cell to control cell behaviour.
-Dysfunction of cilia leads to a group of human disorders called ciliopathies, which often involve the CNS.
-We try to combine insights from human genetics with model systems such as zebrafish or iPSC-derived models to study the role of cilia and the consequences of their dysfunction.
+Dysfunction of cilia leads to a group of human disorders called ciliopathies, which often involve the central nervous system.
+To study the role of cilia and the consequences of their dysfunction, we combine insights from human genetics with model systems such as zebrafish or, more recently, iPSC-derived models.

 What is your research focus within the URPP AdaBD?